luiseyzaguirre/development-step/README.md

 # development-step
-This project is un exmple de react + node
-Show the step we are doing to configure tier on framework
+This project is un exmple de react + node it show the step we are doing to configure tier on framework
 Models:
 1)Framework
 2)Tier